 7. INCLUDE EVERYONE:

-If you, John and Jennet are always meeting for drinks outside of work, but you never include/invite Jack, he will know it, and it will hurt him.
-Cliques do not contribute to a joint sense of belonging, they only exclude individuals further.
-This is not high school anymore, so don’t act like you are one of the Mean Girls!
+If you, John and Jennet are always meeting for drinks outside of work, but you never invite Jack, he will know it.
+Cliques do not contribute to a joint sense of belonging; they only exclude individuals further.
+This is not high school anymore, so don’t act like you are one of the Mean Girls.

-Although individuals working alone within an organisation may thrive by undermining and using others, organisations that support and adhere to our innate desire to belong will create a largely happier workforce.
-In fact, according to Gallup, managers who double the rate of engaged employees achieved, on average, 147% higher earnings than their competition.
-Therefore, the larger the sense of belonging and the happier the workforce, the better the work and the higher the profits.
+Some individuals working alone within an organisation may thrive by undermining and using others.
+But organisations that support and adhere to our innate desire to belong will create a largely happier workforce.
+According to Gallup, managers who double the rate of engaged employees achieved, on average, 147% higher earnings than their competition.
+Therefore, the larger the sense of belonging and the happier the workforce.
+The better the work the higher the profits.

-Here at Pansensic, we work with organisations from all over the world in a wide range of sectors.
-What they have in common is the understanding that the experiences of their customers, staff and stakeholders can provide game-changing insights.
-Rather than just summarising data, we provide a real depth of insight that is more granular, more accurate and more actionable.
+At Pansensic, we work with organisations from all over the world in a wide range of sectors.
+What they have in common is the understanding that the experiences of their customers, staff and stakeholders provide game-changing insights.
+Rather than just summarising data, we provide a real depth of insight that is more granular, accurate and actionable.

 Image credit: Athena LeTrelle